microsoft/charticulator.com/_tutorials/tutorial4.md

     - section: |
         # Dataset & Chart

-        A set of edible mushrooms sampled from the UCI mushroom dataset.
+        A set of edible mushrooms sampled from the UC Irvine Mushroom dataset.

         In this tutorial, we create a chart displaying 200 mushrooms, grouped by their odor and cap surface characteristics.